Note

 Agent lifecycle automation

-- Create an Azure Arc agent and Azure Arc-enabled Kubernetes extensions update management strategy.
+- Create a strategy to update Azure Arc agents and Azure Arc-enabled Kubernetes extensions.

 Design recommendations